iter8-tools/iter8/mkdocs/docs/getting-started/install.md

 ---

 === "Iter8 for Knative"
-    Follow these steps to install Iter8 for KNative.
+    Follow these steps to install Iter8 for Knative.

     !!! example "Prerequisites"